Small. Fast. Reliable.

 Unlike ordinary functions, window functions cannot use the DISTINCT keyword.
 Also, Window functions may only appear in the result set and in the ORDER BY clause of a SELECT statement.

 Window functions come in two varieties: aggregate window functions and built-in window functions.
-Every aggregate window function can also work as a ordinary aggregate function, simply by omitting the OVER and FILTER clauses.
+Every aggregate window function can also work as an ordinary aggregate function, simply by omitting the OVER and FILTER clauses.
 Furthermore, all of the built-in aggregate functions of SQLite can be used as an aggregate window function by adding an appropriate OVER clause.
 Applications can register new aggregate window functions using the sqlite3_create_window_function() interface.
 The built-in window functions, however, require special-case handling in the query planner and hence new window functions that exhibit the exceptional properties found in the built-in window functions cannot be added by the application.

 Here is an example using the built-in row_number() window function: